 Matthew and Grace Huang were arrested in Doha, Qatar, shortly after their daughter, Gloria, died Jan.
-15, said Alex Simpson, associate director of the nonprofit California Innocence Project.
+15, Alex Simpson, associate director of the nonprofit California Innocence Project said Monday.
 The Huangs adopted the child from Ghana at age 4.

 The couple's two other children, also adopted from Africa, have been banned from leaving the country and are being cared for by their grandmother, who is living with them there.

-The Qatar Embassy did not return a call or email seeking comment Monday.
+The Qatar Embassy did not return a call or email seeking comment.